 Communication was important during the pandemic for two reasons.
 It made certain everyone was kept up-to-date regarding the ever-changing regulations while ensuring fanbases engaged, ensuring they weren’t forgotten.
 Therefore, a digital connection was necessary.

 A festival or event is more than just an event that happens every year that people go to.
 Many of the fans who attend do so because they identify themselves with the music, the bands that are playing, the atmosphere, and/or other attendees.
 In most cases, it’s a subculture, and attendees look forward to it.
 This means that most are looking for year-round communication and content associated with the event.
-This means that events businesses need to stop thinking in editions, but instead, as a brand that should grow their digital audience through the use of positive and engaging communication that reinforces their message.
+This means that events businesses need to stop thinking in editions; instead, a brand should grow its digital audience through positive and engaging communication that reinforces its message.

 3. Complete Flexibility

-By using an event app, you can change your content easily and quickly, through the use of a very dummy-proof content management system (CMS).
+By using an event app, you can change your content easily and quickly through the use of a very dummy-proof content management system (CMS).
 This was valuable during Covid times as rules and restrictions changed at the drop of a hat.
 However, it still proves useful today.
 When using a website, for example, there’s a chance that some visitors won’t see new messages, but by combining flexible content with push notifications, you make sure they’re never missed again.
-This can be used to provide other engaging content when, for example, other information is temporarily irrelevant, for example, the ticket shop when the event is sold out, or a mobile order page for beverages before or after the event has taken place.
+This can be used to provide other engaging content when, for example, other information is temporarily irrelevant, for example, the ticket shop when the event is sold out or a mobile order page for beverages before or after the event.